sahnas/you-smile-you-lose/README.md

 # You Smile You Lose

 We show you funny videos.
-If you smile, you lose !
+If you smile, you lose!

  [https://smilelose.socialcase.fr/](https://smilelose.socialcase.fr)